-The National Comprehensive Cancer Network® (NCCN) provides a category 2A recommendation for the use of daratumumab in combination with selinexor and dexamethasone as useful in certain circumstances.
-It is also recommended in combination with carfilzomib, lenalidomide, and dexamethasone as useful in certain circumstances (generally reserved for the treatment of aggressive multiple myeloma).
-Guidelines have not been updates with literature and discussion support for these recommendations to date.
+The National Comprehensive Cancer Network® (NCCN) provides a category 2A recommendation for the use of daratumumab in combination with venetoclax and dexamethasone for patients with t(11;14) as useful in certain circumstances for previously treated multiple myeloma.
+Guidelines have not been updated with literature and discussion support for this recommendation to date.